 12. If you towing a trailer the speed limits are max 70, except on the highways when it is 80.

 15. Watch out for parking signs.
 All cars in Denmark have a parking disc on their windows.
 When you park, make sure the disk says what time you parked.
 Just move the arrow to the correct time.
 May be free parking for a few hours, but if your disk does not note the correct time, you get a parking fine of 1000 DKK!
-You can get automatic parking discs that electronically set the time everytime you stop your engine.
+You can get automatic parking discs that electronically set the time everytime you stop your engine. (note from Simon) When setting the parking disk always make sure that if lets say if the time is 1240 then you should set it to 1245.
+Always set it to the nearest fifteenth minute.

 Also look for parking meters.
 In most major cities you will find meters and you have to display a ticket on your dash.